TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_manual.rst

 Sandwich
 """"""""

 Trajectory data can be provided as several files.
+By default these files are processed in sequential manner making one long trajectory.
+If option ``--sandwich`` is used trajectory files are read in

 Debuging